nicolashery/mac-dev-setup/README.md

 Go ahead and [download](http://www.sublimetext.com/) it.
 Open the **.dmg** file, drag-and-drop in the **Applications** folder, you know the drill now.
 Launch the application.

-**Note**: At this point I'm going to create a shorcut on the OS X Dock for both for Sublime Text and iTerm.
+**Note**: At this point I'm going to create a shortcut on the OS X Dock for both for Sublime Text and iTerm.
 To do so, right-click on the running application and select **Options > Keep in Dock**.

 Sublime Text is not free, but I think it has an unlimited "evaluation period".
-Anyhow, we're going to be using it so much that even the seemingly expensive $60 price tag is worth every penny.
+Anyhow, we're going to be using it so much that even the seemingly expensive $70 price tag is worth every penny.
 If you can afford it, I suggest you [support](http://www.sublimetext.com/buy) this awesome tool. :)

 Just like the terminal, let's configure our editor a little.
 Go to **Sublime Text 2 > Preferences > Settings - User** and paste the following in the file that just opened: